-The most well-known platform for booking private rentals is, of coures, Airbnb (and admittedly the one we use most often), but there are plenty of other options out there to try in your search.
+The most well-known platform for booking private rentals is, of course, Airbnb (and admittedly the one we use most often), but there are plenty of other options out there to try in your search.
 I find that VRBO and HomeAway are great for cabins and whole home rentals.
-Region-specific rental agenices, like La Bella Toscana, can help you find your own Tuscan farmhouse in Italy.
-And family-focused rental agencies like Kid&Coe, ClanVenture, or One Fine Stay’s family folio, offer home collections curated just for families.
+Region-specific rental agencies, like La Bella Toscana, can help you find your own Tuscan farmhouse in Italy.
+And family-focused rental agencies like Kid&Coe, Clanventure, or One Fine Stay’s family folio, offer home collections curated just for families.

 So if I’ve got your attention, here are 5 reasons why you need to book a private rental for your next family vacation.